How to Measure SEO Success: The Metrics That Actually Matter

 Every metric in your dashboard should answer a question.
 If you can't explain what action you'd take when a metric changes, remove it.

-One emerging consideration: AI Overviews in Google search results.
+One thing worth watching: AI Overviews in Google search results.
 When Google shows an AI-generated summary, click-through rates change.

 Good news: traffic from AI Overviews still shows up in your Search Console data under "Web" performance.
-Early data suggests these clicks are actually higher quality - visitors from AI summaries tend to spend more time on site.
+Early data suggests these clicks are actually higher quality, with visitors from AI summaries tending to spend more time on site.

 If you're just starting to take SEO measurement seriously, focus on three metrics: